 A No Obligation Way to Get Stansberry’s Advice

 If you are on the fence with Stansberry’s research, you do have a completely no obligation way to get some investment ideas — listen to Porter’s podcast.
-Being a Libertarian myself, the Stansberry Radio podcast is something I really enjoy listening to and actually believe it’s one of the best financial podcasts out there today.
+The Stansberry Radio podcast I enjoy listening to, and it’s one of the best “out of the box” financial podcasts out there today.

 Both the free and premium subscription are a no holds barred on any subject — even some of the traditionally taboo subjects in investing and economics.
 I personally have no issue with it, but I can see how others could be offended by this podcast.